vidyagc/portfolio/_posts/2018-01-28-js-dynamic-content.markdown

 }
 else
 {
-    // hide all tab-content elements when the landing page is redirected to (showTab is set to 0 in the an onclick on links to landing page)
+    // hide all tab-content elements when the landing page is loaded (showTab is set to 0 in the an onclick on links to landing page)
     $('#tab1show').hide();
     $('#tab2show').hide();
 }
 {% endhighlight %}
 <div>&nbsp;</div>

-<h5 class="code-header">redirect with onclick to set showTab value</h5>
+<h5 class="code-header">link with onclick to set showTab value</h5>
 <div class="file-path">app/views/devise/shared/_links.html.erb</div>
 {% highlight erb %}
 <%- if controller_name != 'sessions' %>